tradingview-pine-seeds/docs/ui.md

 __[Symbol search](#symbol-search)__

 This is a box where you can search for a symbol.
-Enter its full name, press _Enter_ and you will see it on the Chart.
+Enter its full name, press _Enter_ and you will see it on the chart.

 __[Chart](#chart)__